 How does “open enrolment” work?

 You’re welcome to join Life Skills class any time there is a space available!
-Once joining class, you will attend 6 consecutive weekly classes to complete your full program.
-The curriculum is specially designed such that classes may be taken in any order.
+Once in class, you will attend 6 consecutive weekly classes to complete your full program.
+Any holidays will be clearly indicated, adn the school is closed for long weekends.

-Students with non-COVID related absences, for example scheduling conflicts, can keep up with access to their online Life Skills Reference Classroom.
+Students with non-COVID related absences, for example scheduling conflicts, can keep up with access to their online Life Skills Online Resource Classroom.

 What happens when the school is closed?

-All scheduled closures, for example holidays and continuing education events, will be blocked off on the schedule and noted on the side menu on the webpage, and programs will be scheduled around this.
+All scheduled closures, for example holidays and continuing education events, will noted on the side menu on the webpage, and programs will be scheduled around this.

 Do you cancel classes in bad weather?

 Very rarely!
-Unless the roads are dire (e.g. heavy freezing rain), classes will run.
-All students affected will be contacted when this is the case.
+Unless the roads are truly dire, classes will run.
+All students affected will be contacted if a class is cancelled.
 If you haven’t heard from the office, assume classes will run.
 Please be prepared to drive in our Canadian winters, especially if you choose to travel to the facility from out of town during winter months!

 Do you offer a guarantee?